Coating Adhesion Test

 The common methods of adhesion testing are performed with a knife, a pull-off adhesion tester or tensile test with fabric.
 To perform adhesion tests in the field, we recommend the tensile test with fabric.
 The initial adhesion measured in this test does not mean that long term adhesion is assured but it does provide a strong indication of adhesion performance.

-How Much Adhesion is Enough?
+How Much Adhesion Is Enough?

 Cleaning Substrate Prior to Coating Adhesion Test

-Clean test area and let dry.
+Clean the test area and let dry.
 Do not perform a coating adhesion test on a rusted surface without rust treatment.
 Prepare a big enough area to conduct several tests using different recommended coating combinations.
 Roof coating alone, roof coating with primer, primer alone.

 Installing the Test Strips